Getting Started with NVIDIA NeMo RL + LLM

 Resources & References

-Papers (Read This Order)
+Papers (Read in This Order)

 - DPO: Your Language Model is Secretly a Reward Model - Start here, simplest method